Live Chat

 1. Users cannot use the Exchange Admin Center to move the Exchange user mailboxes to the recovered or dial tone database via database portability.

-Follow the Steps given below:
+Follow the Steps Given Below:

-Step 1: Make sure that the state of database should be in Clean Shutdown.
+Step 1.
+Make sure that the state of database should be in Clean Shutdown.
 If the mailbox database is not in a clean state then you have to perform soft recovery by running the eseutil /r cmdlet.

 Syntax: